-4.5.
-Multicomponent chemistry solver
+3.5 Multicomponent chemistry solver

-The detailed multicomponent chemistry and transport are implemented through the use of the CHEMKIN-II library [39].
+The detailed multicomponent chemistry and transport are implemented through the use of the CHEMKIN-II library Kee et al. (1989).
 This chemical kinetics package is utilized to evaluate the reaction rates, enthalpies, specific heats, and transport coefficients according to a particular reaction mechanism and thermodynamic model.
 The temperature is found by applying a standard Newton method to an implicit temperature equation.
 If the Newton method does not converge in a reasonable number of iterations, a standard bisection technique is applied.
-The bisection method is always guaranteed to converge [19].
-In order to speed up the evaluation of temperature-dependent specific heats and enthalpies, two constant tables are constructed for each species during the start-up of the computational code [20].
+The bisection method is always guaranteed to converge Deiterding (2003).
+In order to speed up the evaluation of temperature-dependent specific heats and enthalpies, two constant tables are constructed for each species during the start-up of the computational code Deiterding and Bader (2005).